 Sign up for alerts and warnings in your area.
 Public safety officials use systems to alert you and your family in the event of severe weather and disasters.

 Find out if your local public shelter is open, in case you need to evacuate your home and go there.
-Your shelter location may be different this year due to the COVID-19 pandemic.
 If you need to evacuate, prepare a “go kit” with personal items you need during an emergency, including hand sanitizer and face coverings.

 Organize Your Finances

 In a disaster, financial readiness is as important as a flashlight with fully charged batteries.
 Leaving your home can be stressful, but knowing that your financial documents are up to date, in one place, and portable can make a big difference.
 If you’re missing important documents, now’s the time to replace them.

 - Do a household inventory.
 Make a list of your possessions and document it with photos or a video.
 This could help if you file insurance claims.

 - Take advantage of technology.
 Technology offers tools — like online bill-pay, virtual safe deposit boxes, and USB flash drives — for safeguarding your important documents.
 It also can make it easier to get to your records, and more convenient to update them.